-46. All marks of D, except in Physical Laboratory, incurred during the first term must be removed not later than the end of the following March; those incurred in the second term must be removed not later than the end of the following November; except that extension of time may be granted by the Faculty in the case of subjects which from the character of the work can be pursued to better advantage in the term for which the record is given.
-All deficiencies in Physical Laboratory work must be removed at a date to be determined by the instructor, which date shall not be later than the end of the following November.
+46. All marks of D incurred during the first term must be removed not later than the end of the following March; those incurred in the second term must be removed at such times as the instructors in charge of the subjects shall determine, but not later than the end of the following November; but if in any subject these time limits are not practicable, others may be set by the instructor in charge, subject to the approval of the Faculty, and such special time limits shall be printed on the report blanks.